What are the different types of jigsaw blades?

 A flush cutting blade solves this problem as its wider body extends its reach so that the jigsaw is able to cut up to a vertical surface.

 However, it is important to note that some jigsaws, those that have shoes that are closed at the front, cannot be used with this type of blade.
-If you are planning on flush cutting with specialist blade, make sure that your jigsaw can accommodate a flush cutting blade.
+If you are planning on flush cutting with a specialist blade, make sure that your jigsaw can accommodate a flush cutting blade.